8 Best Renters Insurance Companies in California of 2026

 This is great for California residents who experience frequent flooding from storms and heavy weather.

-Assurant has thirty years of experience when it comes to floods and flood damages, and it offers the most competitive rates for a flood policy add-on.
+Assurant has thirty years of experience in floods and flood damages, and it offers the most competitive rates for a flood policy add-on.

 Assurant also offers a few unique optional coverages that are rarely seen in other insurers.